New Haven, Connecticut: Bikeshare

 On February 21, 2018, New Haven officially launched its Bike New Haven bikeshare program. based on dockless technology powered by Noa Technologies At time of launch, the program features 10 docking stations and 100 bikes, spread throughout the urban core; there are plans to reach 30 bike stations and 300 bikes by the end of April 2018.
 The launch of the New Haven bikeshare program coincided with the launch of Yale University's own bikeshare program, which uses the same technology powered by Noa.

 Bike lanes

-In 2004, the first bike lane in the city was added to Orange Street, connecting East Rock Park and the East Rock neighborhood to downtown.
-Since then, bike lanes have also been added to sections of Howard Ave, Elm St, Dixwell Avenue, Water Street, Clinton Avenue and State Street.
-The city has created recommended bike routes for getting around New Haven, including use of the Canal Trail and the Orange Street lane.
-As of the end of 2012, bicycle lanes have also been added in both directions on Dixwell Avenue along most of the street from downtown to the Hamden town line, as well as along Howard Avenue from Yale New Haven Hospital to City Point.

-The city has plans to create two additional bike lanes connecting Union Station with downtown, and the Westville neighborhood with downtown.
-The city has added dozens of covered bike parking spots at Union Station, in order to facilitate more bike commuting to the station.
+In 2004, the first bike lane in the city was added.
+The city has added covered bike parking spots at Union Station, in order to facilitate bike commuting to the station.

 Farmington Canal Greenway

 The Farmington Canal Trail is a rail trail that will eventually run continuously from downtown New Haven to Northampton, Massachusetts.
 The scenic trail follows the path of the historic New Haven and Northampton Company and the Farmington Canal.
 Currently, there is a continuous 14 mi stretch of the trail from downtown, through Hamden and into Cheshire, making bicycle commuting between New Haven and those suburbs possible.
 The trail is part of the East Coast Greenway, a proposed 3000 mi bike path that would link every major city on the East Coast from Florida to Maine.